-Each Member Senate is entitled to designate any of its faculty members, in whatever manner it wishes, to be its one Delegate, who shall have full voting rights at each plenary session.
-The Delegate may transfer the responsibility for voting on resolutions, but not on elections after the elections have begun, to a faculty member from the same district.
-Board of Directors members may not delegate any of their responsibilities or rights as a member of the Board except as is specifically permitted by law or these Bylaws.
+Each Member Academic Senate is entitled to designate any of its faculty members as their Delegate that has voting rights at each plenary session Board of Directors members may not delegate any of their responsibilities or rights as a member of the Board.
 No Delegate shall be entitled to more than one vote, and a vote cannot be cast by proxy.
-In the event of a challenge, the Board of Directors shall be the sole judge of the credentials of a Delegate.

 Section 3.
 Plenary Sessions

 The Academic Senate for California Community Colleges shall meet in plenary session biannually during each academic year.
+Through the resolutions process, the ASCCC directs the Board of Directors to implement the will of the body in the adopted resolutions.

 Section 1.
 List of Officers

-The officers of the Academic Senate shall include the President, Vice President, Secretary, Treasurer, and the Executive Director.
-The President, Vice President, Secretary, and Treasurer shall be elected at a general session of the Academic Senate for California Community Colleges
+The officers of the ASCCC shall include the President, Vice President, Secretary, Treasurer, and the non-voting Executive Director.
+The President, Vice President, Secretary, and Treasurer shall be elected at a plenary session of the Academic Senate for California Community Colleges

 for one-year terms.
+Terms of office shall commence at the start of the second day of the last Executive Committee meeting of the academic year or June 10, whichever occurs first.
+Terms of office shall conclude at the end of the first day of the last Executive Committee meeting of the academic year or June 9, whichever occurs first.

-The term of all elected officers shall be June 1 to May 31.
-The Board of Directors will appoint the Executive Director.
+The Board of Directors will appoint the Executive Director that serves in a non-voting capacity.

 Section 2.
 Vacancy in Office

-A vacancy in office shall be filled in accordance with the Senate Rules.
+A vacancy in office shall be filled in accordance with the ASCCCRules.

 Section 3.
 President's Term

 The President shall serve no more than two consecutive elected one-year terms.
-Section 4: Officers’ Powers and Duties
+Section 4: Officers’ Responsibilities

 The President shall

-Oversee the preparation of the agenda for all plenary sessions and all meetings of The Board of Directors.
+Oversee the preparation of the agenda for all plenary sessions and all meetings of the Board of Directors.

 Preside over all plenary sessions and meetings of the Board of Directors.

-Represent and act as the spokesperson for the Academic Senate and its Board of Directors.
+Represent and act as the spokesperson for the ASCCC and its Board of Directors.

-Oversee the authorization of expenditures for the Academic Senate.
+Oversee the authorization of expenditures for the ASCCC.

-Appoint a parliamentarian who shall serve at the pleasure of the President.
+Appoint a parliamentarian who shall provide parliamentary advice to the President.

 Assign duties and tasks to the members of the Board of Directors.

-Perform any other function normally thought to be within the realm of a presiding officer that is otherwise not denied by the Bylaws, Senate Rules, or Senate Policies.
+Perform any other function normally thought to be within the realm of a presiding officer that is otherwise not denied by the ASCCC Bylaws, Rules, or Policies.

 The Vice President shall